-MASTER OF SCIENCE IN EDUCATION - EDUCATIONAL TECHNOLOGY
+MASTER OF SCIENCE IN EDUCATION - EDUCATIONAL DESIGN AND TECHNOLOGY

-As defined by the Association of Educational Communications and Technology, "Educational Technology is the study and ethical practice of facilitating learning and improving performance by creating, using, and managing appropriate technological processes and resources.
-Concordia University Wisconsin's Master of Science in Education - Educational Technology exists to equip individuals in schools and other learning organizations to serve as ethical, innovative, and effective educational technology leaders.
-The CUW program has a threefold emphasis: equipping individuals for Christian faith and learning in the 21st century, exploring the implications of digital culture upon the present and future of learning organizations, and designing effective and engaging digital age learning experiences.
+Concordia University Wisconsin's Master of Science in Education - Educational Design and Technology program exists to equip individuals in learning organizations to serve as ethical, innovative, and effective leaders of learning, design, and educational technology.
+The CUW program has a fourfold emphasis: digital literacy, applying current research and design principles in order to create digital age learning experiences, exploring the implications of digital culture upon the present and future of learning organizations, and reflecting upon the spiritual and ethical implications of technology in education.